 What is burglary insurance?

-To maximize the benefits of burglary insurance, you need to inform the authorities about the crime, and also your insurer, before filing a claim.
-Although burglary insurance is often used interchangeably with robbery, they do not exactly mean the same thing.
+To maximize the benefits, you need to inform the authorities about the crime, and also your insurer, before filing a claim.
+Although burglary is often used interchangeably with robbery, they do not exactly mean the same thing.
 For burglary, you are absent during the crime, while robbery usually requires your presence.
-However, most insurance companies offer burglary insurance that covers both.
+However, most insurance companies offer insurance that covers both.

 An overview of burglary insurance

-Usually, insurance companies offer burglary insurance along with other insurance policies such as home, travel, and personal property insurance.
-Burglary insurance is very important for businesses and individuals with physical assets, due to their risk of exposure to theft.
+Usually, insurance companies offer it along with other insurance policies such as home, travel, and personal property insurance.
+This particular type is very important for businesses and individuals with physical assets, due to their risk of exposure to theft.
 This insurance offers various plans and coverage options, among which are the following:

 - Money in transit policy